akzReekoh/webhooks-connector/README.md

 Webhooks Connector Plugin for the Reekoh IoT Platform.
 Integrates a Reekoh instance to any HTTP endpoint to POST and synchronize device data.

 # Description
-This plugin sends data from devices connected to the Reekoh Instance to any HTTP source/endpoint to choice.
+This plugin sends data from devices connected to the Reekoh Instance to any HTTP source/endpoint of choice.

 # Cofiguration
 To configure this plugin a Webhook URL is needed.
 All data from the devices will be sent to this URL.